 The recommendations in USCIRF’s report are based “on its statutory mandate and the standards in the Universal Declaration of Human Rights and other international documents.”
-The report, which in its current form is 108 pages long, assesses religious freedom violations and progress during calendar year 2020 in 26 countries and makes independent recommendations for U.S. policy for both the Biden administration and for Congress.
+The report assesses religious freedom violations and progress during calendar year 2021 and makes independent recommendations for U.S. policy for both the Biden administration and for Congress.

 The report’s primary focus is on two groups of countries.
 The first group includes those countries that USCIRF recommends the State Department should designate as “countries of particular concern” (CPCs).
 IRFA defines CPCs as countries where the government engages in or tolerates “particularly severe” violations of religious freedom, such as torture or prolonged detention without trial.
 The second group are countries that USCIRF recommends the State Department should place on its Special Watch List (SWL).
 The SWL is for countries where the government engages in or tolerates “severe” violations of religious freedom that are ongoing and egregious.
 In addition to these groups, the report also includes USCIRF’s recommendations of violent nonstate actors for designation by the State Department as “entities of particular concern” (EPCs).

-In this year’s report, USCIRF recommends 14 countries to the State Department for designation as CPCs.
-Ten countries were previously designated as CPCs: Burma, China, Eritrea, Iran, Nigeria, North Korea, Pakistan, Saudi Arabia, Tajikistan, and Turkmenistan.
-Four other countries are also recommended to be added: India, Russia, Syria, and Vietnam.
+In this year’s report, USCIRF recommends 15 countries to the State Department for designation as CPCs.
+Ten countries were previously designated as CPCs: Burma, China, Eritrea, Iran, North Korea, Pakistan, Russia, Saudi Arabia, Tajikistan, and Turkmenistan.
+Five other countries are also recommended to be added: Afghanistan, India, Nigeria, Syria, and Vietnam.

 The report also recommends 12 countries be included on the SWL.
-Two countries—Cuba and Nicaragua—had previously been included on the list.
-The 10 other countries recommended for inclusion are Afghanistan, Algeria, Azerbaijan, Egypt, Indonesia, Iraq, Kazakhstan, Malaysia, Turkey, and Uzbekistan.
+Three countries — Cuba, Algeria, and Nicaragua — had previously been included on the list.
+The nine other countries recommended for inclusion are Azerbaijan, Central African Republic (CAR), Egypt, Indonesia, Iraq, Kazakhstan, Malaysia, Turkey, and Uzbekistan.

-Finally, seven nonstate actors are recommended to be designated as EPCs: al-Shabaab, Boko Haram, the Houthis, Hay’at Tahrir al-Sham (HTS), Islamic State in the Greater Sahara (ISGS), Jamaat Nasr al-Islam wal Muslimin (JNIM), and the Taliban.
+Finally, seven nonstate actors are recommended to be re-designated as EPCs: al-Shabaab, Boko Haram, the Houthis, Hay’at Tahrir al-Sham (HTS), Islamic State in the Greater Sahara (ISGS), Islamic State in West Africa Province (ISWAP) (also referred to as ISIS-West Africa), and Jamaat Nasr al-Islam wal Muslimin (JNIM).

 - We can pray for the endurance and faithfulness of Christians who live in the countries listed in the report.